stacksync/sync-service/README.md

 # Compilation

-We just need to assemble the project into a JAR:
+We just need to assemble the project into a JAR using Maven:

     $ mvn assembly:assembly

 This will generate a "target" folder containing a JAR file called "syncservice-X.X-jar-with-dependencies.jar"

-> NOTE: if you get an error (BUILD FAILURE), cleaning your local Maven repository may fix the problem.
+> **NOTE**: if you get an error (BUILD FAILURE), cleaning your local Maven repository may fix the problem.

     $ rm -rf ~/.m2/repository/*

 # Configuration

-To generate the properties file you can just run the JAR with the argument --dump-config and redirect the output to a new file:
+To generate the properties file you can just run the JAR with the argument <code>--dump-config</code> and redirect the output to a new file:

     $ java -jar syncservice-X.X-jar-with-dependencies.jar --dump-config > config.properties